viron-src/recrypt_model/readme.md

 Optionally you can use gRPC Web API at https://api.recrypt.net if running an integration from within the browser (not recommended)

 Visit https://recrypt.net/api to manage your API keys.
-This page also documents how to authenticate.
+This page also documents how to authenticate in the next section.

+## Authenticating

+Use the API key generated at https://recrypt.net/api to authenticate by inserting gRPC metadata to the request with the key 'apikey' and value of the API key contents that you copied: https://grpc.io/docs/guides/metadata/

+The gRPC protobuf models self-document which requests are available for use by API keys and whether it requires a readonly key or write-enabled key.

+Attempting to use an IP restricted API key from an IP address that is not authorized will result in grpc error code UNAUTHENTICATED with message 'Session Key'.

+API keys do not expire.
+You are responsible for rotating keys yourself based on your own security requirements.

 ## API Limits